-- worker health and wellbeing
+- work health and wellbeing

 - workers' compensation and return to work.

 The online self-assessment tool enables you to compare your performance anonymously with other organisations across similar industry and sector.
-It provides guidance to help you improve your management of safety, health and wellbeing of workers, workers compensation and return to work
+It provides guidance to help you improve your management of safety, health and wellbeing of workers, workers compensation and return to work.

 The tool asks overarching questions about integrating your organisational systems and suggests how you could integrate with special considerations to each area.